FLEx: Personalized Federated Learning for Mixture-of-Experts LLMs via Expert Grafting: Discussion

 \section{Discussion}

 Our method retains the pre-trained weights in the MoE layer while adding a personalized side expert.
+This design effectively preserves pre-trained knowledge, leverages personalized experts to enhance client-specific capabilities, benefits from shared global knowledge aggregation, and significantly reduces communication overhead.

+\paragraph{Limitation.} A key limitation of FLEx is the restriction to grafting only a single personalized expert for each client per layer.
+As discussed in Appendix \ref{appendix:expert_analysis}, while a straightforward extension would be to greedily select multiple experts, this approach would introduce substantial computational costs without guaranteeing an optimal combination.
+Therefore, developing more effective pruning algorithms that can efficiently identify a globally optimal set of personalized experts is a direction for future research.

-This design maximally preserves pre-trained knowledge, leverages personalized experts to enhance client-specific capabilities, benefits from shared global knowledge aggregation, and significantly reduces communication overhead. \paragraph{Limitation.} Our method adopts a layer-wise greedy pruning strategy, which ensures minimal reconstruction loss at each individual layer.
-However, this localized optimization does not necessarily guarantee a globally optimal pruning configuration across the entire model.
-As a result, the pruning decisions made at early layers may limit the potential of subsequent layers, leading to suboptimal global performance.
-Exploring more globally-aware pruning strategies across layers that better balance efficiency and model fidelity remains an important and underexplored direction for future research. \paragraph{Further Comparsion with Previous Works.} It is worth mentioning that \cite{meiFedMoEPersonalizedFederated2024} proposed a federated learning approach specifically targeting frameworks utilizing Switch Transformers to address data heterogeneity.
-However, their approach involves fine-tuning all MoE layers, inevitably leading to significant forgetting from the pretrained models.
+\paragraph{Further Comparsion with Previous Works.} It is worth mentioning that \citet{meiFedMoEPersonalizedFederated2024} proposed a federated learning approach specifically targeting frameworks utilizing Switch Transformers to address data heterogeneity.
+However, their approach involves fine-tuning all MoE layers, leading to significant forgetting from the pretrained models.
 This forgetting issue is particularly concerning given that current decoder-only large language models are pretrained on billions of tokens, making the preservation of pretrained knowledge an important task in federated learning.
 In contrast, our proposed method maintains the integrity of the original pretrained model parameters by introducing a specialized side-expert specifically designed to handle data heterogeneity.
 Our approach effectively mitigates the forgetting issue inherent in methods that fine-tune all MoE layers.
 Furthermore, we validate the applicability and efficacy of our federated learning approach through extensive experiments on billion-token pretrained, instruction-tuned large language models, including Qwen and DeepSeek.

+\paragraph{Efficiency Analysis.} Although our method introduces an additional personalized expert, it significantly reduces training overhead compared to conventional fine-tuning by restricting backpropagation exclusively to this new expert and its adaptive gate.
+Moreover, the impact on inference latency is negligible, as the grafted expert can be processed in parallel with the frozen pretrained experts, capitalizing on the inherent sparsity of the MoE architecture.